Please give me your elevator pitch; a paragraph or two about what you do.

 Marketing is the accelerator on revenue for an inn.
 The more money you want to make, the further down you press the accelerator.
 If you want to cruise along with low occupancy and low prices you don’t need a marketing company.
 If you want to just do okay, any marketing company will do.
 But if you want to achieve the full revenue potential of your inn, you need to hire the best marketer you can find and follow their advice.

-Our marketing service plans start at $2,500/month with different plans based on the size of the property and the desired revenue potential.
+Our marketing service plans differ based on the size of the property and the desired revenue potential.
 Our services are month-to-month with no contracts.
-Our web designs start at $11,000.

 What are the biggest mistakes innkeepers make in terms of marketing, assuming they try?